Velfi/slime-mold/README.md

 - Hold `F` and use arrow keys to adjust pheromone deposition amount
 - Hold `V` and use arrow keys to adjust pheromone decay factor
 - Hold `B` and use arrow keys to adjust pheromone diffusion rate
+- Hold `N` and use arrow keys to adjust agent count (1M/100K increments)
 - Hold `Shift` with any of the above for fine adjustments

 ## License